pytools4dart/pytools4dart/README.md

 ```

 The names of the columns are hardcoded and not to be changed.
-Those variables will be passed to the xmlwriters except if a previously written
+Those variables will be passed to the xmlwriters except if an existing
 xml file is specified.

 ###### Description of "changetracker"

 changetracker is a variable of the "simulation" object.
 It allows to save the
-user defined parameters in order for them to be written by the xmlwriters
+user defined parameters in order for them to be passed to the xmlwriters
 functions.
 It is structured in the following way l.
 32 of simulation.py: